angusjf/angusjf/content/blog/react-native-drawing.md

 ![some drawings from five-seven-five](https://angusjf.com/images/drawings.webp)

-I've been working on 575, *the app for the next generation of Haiku poets* for the last few months, it's my pride and joy.
+I've been working on [575](https://www.github.com/angusjf/575) *(the app for the next generation of Haiku poets)* for the last few months – it's my pride and joy.
 As a team, we love to experiment with light-hearted and non-traditional features that bring a lot of fun to the app.

-One feature is the ability to add your signature to the haikus you post.
-Think of it as an alternative to a username or profile picture - a bit a of throwback to the Picochats of the Nintendo DS days.
+One such feature is the ability to add your signature to the haikus you post.
+Think of it as an alternative to a username or profile picture - a bit a of throwback to the Pictochats of the Nintendo DS days.

-But how would you implement this in React Native, our app framework of choice?
+But how would you implement this in *React Native*, our app framework of choice?
 The answer is to use `PanResponder`.

-## API Design
+## Code Walkthrough

 We will represent a "drawing" as a list of lines, and in turn represent a line as a list of points.
 A point is just an x and y coordinate:
 ```tsx